zalando/postgres-operator/docs/quickstart.md

 ## Prerequisites

-The Postgres Operator runs on Kubernetes (K8s) which you have to setup first.
+Since the Postgres Operator is designed for the Kubernetes (K8s) framework, hence set it up first.
+For local tests we recommend to use one of the following
-For local tests we recommend to use one of the following solutions:
+solutions:

 * [minikube](https://github.com/kubernetes/minikube/releases), which creates a
   single-node K8s cluster inside a VM (requires KVM or VirtualBox),